-Ref Initials Paragraph Policy Comments Suggested modifications Officer Response 418 KH I am writing to you regarding the above planned development, The existing development in there are several reasons as to why it shouldn't go ahead. addition to those proposed are Firstly, there are already developments on the go that are within necessary to deliver sufficient a few miles radius of Hospital Lane.
-There is one by the Hungry housing for the borough.
-Horse on Wheelwright Lane, another near the junction of School Lane and Coventry Road.
-There is another at the bottom of The development at Bowling Green Smarts Road on the old rugby club land, there is also the Lane is not anticipated to cause extending of the Eliot Garden's estate up on Astley Lane.
-All these traffic problems, as we have had a alone will put a strain on existing infrastructure without adding Strategic Transport Assessment the extra houses on Hospital Lane. undertaken, which states that the Further the planned house's and industrial estate planned for impact on traffic will be acceptable. between Bowling Green Lane and Goodyers End Lane would only Additionally, we have had an Air be a few hundred metres from the Hospital Lane site.
-This would Quality Assessment undertaken, likely cause a problem for traffic due to large number of vehicles, which shows that air pollution will which will in turn increase pollution. not increase as a result of the Secondly there would be a need to increase school places and developments proposed in the medical facilities such as doctors surgeries, dentists are hospital Borough Plan. beds to cope with increase in the population.
+Ref Initials Paragraph Policy Comments Suggested modifications 418 КН I am writing to you regarding the above planned development, there are several reasons as to why it shouldn't go ahead.
+Firstly, there are already developments on the go that are within a few miles radius of Hospital Lane.
+There is one by the Hungry Horse on Wheelwright Lane, another near the junction of School Lane and Coventry Road.
+There is another at the bottom of Smarts Road on the old rugby club land, there is also the extending of the Eliot Garden's estate up on Astley Lane.
+All these alone will put a strain on existing infrastructure without adding the extra houses on Hospital Lane.
+Further the planned house's and industrial estate planned for between Bowling Green Lane and Goodyers End Lane would only be a few hundred metres from the Hospital Lane site.
+This would likely cause a problem for traffic due to large number of vehicles, which will in turn increase pollution.
+Secondly there would be a need to increase school places and medical facilities such as doctors surgeries, dentists are hospital beds to cope with increase in the population.
 The roads would need to be improved to take extra traffic.
-The sewers and water Requirements are set out in the supply would also need upgrading. policy for the site to meet schooling Thirdly, the field's are being used for growing crops which as we and medical needs, as well as road are being told we need so the country can be more self reliant. improvements.
-Sewerage and water You can't grow crops if you have buildings on the field's, also supply will be dealt with at the would be damaging to the local wildlife, no plant's mean no planning application stage. insects which in turn mean no bird's or small animals that feed on them.
-The trees and hedges provide a habitat that supports the A government review has not taken wildlife, if they go then we lose them.
-The field's also act as a place which has said no soakaway, if there is a period of heavy rain then the field's soak it development should take place at up and prevents any flooding of house's nearby.
-Hospital Lane due to infrastructure The field's are also a place where people can walk their dog's not being strong enough to support safely.
-When so much has been said about the affect green area's it. can have on your mental health then it makes sense to keep as much as possible without building on them.
+The sewers and water supply would also need upgrading.
+Thirdly, the field's are being used for growing crops which as we are being told we need so the country can be more self reliant.
+You can't grow crops if you have buildings on the field's, also would be damaging to the local wildlife, no plant's mean no insects which in turn mean no bird's or small animals that feed on them.
+The trees and hedges provide a habitat that supports the wildlife, if they go then we lose them.
+The field's also act as a soakaway, if there is a period of heavy rain then the field's soak it up and prevents any flooding of house's nearby.
+The field's are also a place where people can walk their dog's safely.
+When so much has been said about the affect green area's can have on your mental health then it makes sense to keep as much as possible without building on them.
 Lastly, I believe there was a government review into planned development two or three years ago for this area and it said that there should be no development as the infrastructure was not strong enough to support it, the infrastructure hasn't improved in this time, the only difference is more buildings going up.
 Whilst I appreciate the need for housing I don't feel that Hospital Lane would be a good place for them.